~ 'Whole Tone Poem' - referenced in the 2nd May 1969 edition of Poppin magazine.

 ~ On CBS's 'Let's Go - Music' in 1967/68, The Collectors got to lip-sync six songs which were recorded prior to transmission.
 These songs were 'Ring The Wrong Bells', 'Uncle Wiggley', 'Feathers & Wax' (also called 'Fly Too High'), 'Fat Bird', 'Curse of the Universe' & 'Adanac'.

-~ 'Everyone Says' - a song that was recorded but not released as a single or an album track.
+~ 'Everyone Say' - a song that was recorded but not released as a single or an album track.
+The song was incorrectly titled 'Everyone Says' by the recording engineer on the tape box.

 ~ 'Everytime I Think I've Got It All Worked Out, It Turns Out That I'm Lying' - referenced in an article by Hank Zevllos in the Summer 1969 edition of Poppin magazine.
 The song was played at the Zonk concert that Hank attended.
 It is not known whether this song was ever recorded.